Grief and Loss

 • shutting down

-At Arizona Connection Counseling we consider it an honor to walk with you through the sacred space of healing through grief.
-Our mission is not to numb your grief or let go of your loss, but rather to help you make meaning in a way that leads to eventual healing.
+At Arizona Connection Counseling we consider it an honor to walk with you through the sacred space of healing through grief, whether you’re mourning a loved one, navigating a life transition, or facing an ambiguous loss.
+Our mission is not to numb your grief or let go of your loss, but to help you process your pain with compassion and care.

 Eating Disorders - It's Not About the Food